 Everything around registration

-In that part, i will assume all that you have already cleared the following things:
+In that part, I will assume all that you have already cleared the following things:

-- Figuring out health insurance
+- Figuring out health insurance.

 If not, just click on the link for each topic.
 It will redirect you to another guide on this blog.

-Registering as a freelancer in Germany
+Registering as a freelancer in Germany (Freiberufler)

-- Receive your new tax-ID (Steuernummer), which you will put on all your bills from now on.
+Once your registration is complete, you will receive your new tax-ID (Steuernummer), which you will put on all your bills from now on.

-Registering as self-employed in Germany (Gewerbetreibende)
+Registering as tradesman in Germany (Gewerbetreibende)

 - A valid ID document or passport